xen-project/xen/docs/misc/xen-command-line.markdown

   triggerable Denial of Service.
 Override only if you trust all of your PV guests.

+### apicv
+> `= <boolean>`

+> Default: `true`

+Permit Xen to use APIC Virtualisation Extensions.
+This is an optimisation available as part of VT-x, and allows hardware to take care of the guests APIC handling, rather than requiring emulation in Xen.

 ### apic\_verbosity
 > `= verbose | debug`